-- The minor consists of a minimum of 18 credits, including at least nine credits in courses at or above the 300 level in finance. - At least nine credits of the 18 credits required for the minor must be taken in residence at AUS. - At least six credits of the nine credits at or above the 300 level must be taken in residence at AUS. - A grade of at least C- in each course and a GPA of at least 2.00 must be earned in courses taken to satisfy the minor.
+- The minor consists of a minimum of 18 credits, including at least nine credits in courses at or above the 300 level in finance. - At least nine credits of the 18 credits required for the minor must be taken in residence at AUS. - At least six credits of the nine credits at or above the 300 level must be taken in residence at AUS. - A minimum GPA of 2.00 must be earned in courses completed to satisfy the minor.